San Gabriel River Bike Trail

 The San Gabriel River Trail (also known as SGRT) is a 28 mile bike path along the San Gabriel River through El Dorado Regional Park and onto street bike trails near the Alamitos Bay Marina in Los Angeles County, California.
 The South end is Seal Beach.
 The northern segment begins near Whittier Narrows Recreation Area.

 Traveling north from Wilderness Park, the path switches from the East side of the river to the West side of the river over the San Gabriel River Parkway Bridge, which is designated as a bike route by the city of Pico Rivera.

 From Whittier Narrows, the path follows the River north into South El Monte, Baldwin Park and Irwindale to the Santa Fe Dam.
 The path crosses the river on Arrow Highway next to the main spillway, then loops back to climb a steep ramp up to the rim of the dam.
 The path traces the rim of the dam around to the east of the flood basin and park, with access at Azusa Canyon Drive (main entrance to park).
 The path ends at State Route 39 where it exits the canyon in the north of Azusa.

-There is a connection from Duarte/City of Hope station of the L Line to the San Gabriel River bike trail called the Emerald Necklace Gateway.
+There is a connection from Duarte/City of Hope station of the A Line to the San Gabriel River bike trail called the Emerald Necklace Gateway.